eth-cscs/openstack/cli/README.md

 ```
 Now don't forget to commit your Docker image, from another shell, so that these changes are not lost: ```docker commit 123someid123 openstack_cli``` (you can get the ID with ```docker ps```).
 Otherwise you need to start from scratch next time you do a ```docker run```

-## Option B
+## Option B: with a Virtualenv
-Alternatively, you can also do this with python virtual environments:
+Alternatively, you can also do this with python virtual environments.
+You need to install python and virtualenv first, and then:
 ```
 $ virtualenv openstack_cli
 $ source openstack_cli/bin/activate